feathers-studio/comptime.ts/ERRORS.md

 sum(x, value);
 ```

-`comptime.ts` will notice the identifiers and extract additional lines to add to the evaluation context.
+`comptime.ts` will notice the identifiers and extract additional lines to add to the evaluation block.

 ```typescript
 import { sum } from "./sum.ts" with { type: "comptime" };